 It’s important for everyone to know their rights if approached by an immigration (ICE) agent as well as how families can best prepare for something happening.
 This resource provides practical tips for things immigrant families can do now to prepare as well as information on rights everyone has in the United States, regardless of immigration status.

-Every day, we meet hardworking people who are striving to create greater opportunities for themselves and their children.
 From donating used furniture to giving a few dollars each month, there’s a part for all of us in Moving Forward Together.